SoftwareAG/c8y-docs/content/reference/smartrest-bundle/built-in-messages.md

 80 | *None* | Initial handshake that will return a unique bayeux clientId.
 SmartREST real-time notifications.
 81 | clientId,channel | Subscribe for the given channel.
 SmartREST real-time notifications.
 82 | clientId,channel | Unsubscribe for the given channel.
 SmartREST real-time notifications.
-83 | clientId | Establish conntection for receiving the notifications (long-polling).
+83 | clientId | Establish connection for receiving the notifications (long-polling).
 SmartREST real-time notifications.
 84 | clientId | Disconnect the client from the server.
 SmartREST real-time notifications.

 ### Response messages